South Notts Local Group

 See the diary at the bottom of this page for full details of these, and of our other spring events!

-This group organises wildlife-related activities for young people (age 8–13), meeting on the second Saturday of each month at Rushcliffe Country Park — next on 5th April to meet some Special Guests.
-Download their spring programme (PDF) for full details!
+This group organises wildlife-related activities for young people (age 8–13), meeting on the second Saturday of each month (except when this clashes with holiday weekends!) at The Environment Centre, Rushcliffe Country Park.
+Next meeting: 10th May, then 4th June and 12th July.
 Wildlife Watch is the junior branch of The Wildlife Trusts and the UK’s leading environmental action club for kids, see wildlifewatch.org.uk for more…

 Fundraiser: Larwood & Voce Pub Quiz (added 22 February 14)

 Once again the Larwood & Voce have offered to run a pub quiz to help raise funds for the work of Nottinghamshire Wildlife Trust.
 Sunday 13th April, from 7.30pm with the quiz starting at 8pm.
 As on previous occasions it will be a general knowledge quiz for teams of four to six people.
 Entry fee £3.50 per head, which includes a light supper.
 Please contact Gordon Dyne (email@example.com) to reserve a team place.
 The Larwood & Voce is on Fox Road, behind Trent Bridge Cricket Ground: more info and map…

 Rushcliffe Nature Conservation Strategy Implementation Group brings together organisations and community based activities involved in protecting and enhancing Rushcliffe’s wildlife resources.
 Their recent January meeting highlights include the Swift Box Project at Owthorpe, ash & dust fall at Bunny Wood, grant applications for the Green Line and Grantham Canal, and updates on many local wildlife initiatives.
 Download report (PDF)…

 New Skylarks reserve work party (added 18 November 13)